Menditect/documentation/release-notes/index.md

 ### Replace Page call by Microflow call

 The [MTA Plugin](../Tools/mta-plugin) is now an [Add-on module](https://docs.mendix.com/refguide/consume-add-on-modules-and-solutions/).
 Imported Add-on modules cannot contain Snippets or Pages.
-- Replace any usages of the `MTAPluginPage` Snippet by a call to the `Show_MTA_Plugin_Status_Page` Microflow.
+If you used a Page to establish the connection to MTA, you can download a Module with a Snippet from here: https://marketplace.mendix.com/link/component/252213

 ### Re-create your PAT